 - Women with PCOS produce more testosterone than normal, which makes the disposition towards packing fat on the abdomen even worse

-- Women with PCOS have a slower basal metabolic rate, which means that they need to eat 500 less calories every day, on average, to not gain weight
+- Women with PCOS have a slower basal metabolic rate, which means that they need to eat 500 fewer calories every day, on average, to not gain weight

-- Women with PCOS ten to feel hungrier than those without because hormones called ghrelin, cholecystokinin in and leptin interfere with the signals that normally inform someone that they are satiated
+- Women with PCOS tend to feel hungrier than those without because hormones called ghrelin, cholecystokinin in and leptin interfere with the signals that normally inform someone that they are satiated

 Method 1: By Restricting Your Calorie Intake

 In order to lose weight with PCOS, it is crucial to restrict your caloric intake by at least 500 calories a day.
 In order to accomplish that aim for eating 1200-1500 calories and on days that you feel particularly hungry you can, stretch it to 1800.
 Here are some suggestions as to how to lower your daily caloric intake.